WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Methods

 \subsection{\methName: Whitened Linear Discriminant Analysis for OOD detection}

-As shown in Fig. \ref{fig:method}, given extracted image feature $\bm{z}$, our proposed \methName score involves three steps: (1) data whitening with the statistics derived from the training dataset; (2) discriminative and residual space mapping with discriminants and discriminant orthogonal complement set, which are estimated based on LDA; (3) weighted sum of distance towards ID cluster in both spaces as the final \methName score.
+For a given extracted image feature $\bm{z}$, Fig. \ref{fig:method} depicts the proposed \methName score to involve three steps: (1) offline data whitening with the statistics derived from the training dataset; (2) discriminative and residual space mapping with discriminants and discriminant orthogonal complement set, which are estimated based on offline LDA; (3) a weighted sum of distances to ID cluster(s) in both spaces as the final \methName score.

 \paragraph{Data Whitening} We begin by whitening the feature prior to conducting LDA.
 The application of whitened LDA has been extensively studied and implemented across various domains \cite{WLDA_face, WLDA_decor}.
 According to Hariharan et al. \cite{WLDA_decor}, data whitening eliminates the correlation between feature elements and enhances the feature's capability to encode data similarity.
-Furthermore, it improves numerical condition of LDA, particularly in scenarios involving limited number of samples.
-In this paper, we whiten the feature with within-class covariance matrix from Eq. \ref{eq:Sw}.
-Suppose the eigenvalue decomposition for the covariance matrix on the feature space: $\bf{S}_{\bm{z}, w} = \eigVecMat_w \eigValMat_w \eigVecMat_w^T$, where $\eigVecMat_w \in \Real^{\Dim \times r}$, $\eigValMat_w \in \Real^{r \times r}$, $r$ demotes matrix rank, then the feature is whitened by:
+Furthermore, it improves the numerical conditioning of LDA, particularly in scenarios with small sample sets.
+In this paper, whitening is applied to the within-class covariance matrix of Eq. \ref{eq:Sw}.
+Suppose the eigenvalue decomposition for the covariance matrix on the feature space: $\bm{S}_{\bm{z}, w} = \eigVecMat_w \eigValMat_w \eigVecMat_w^T$, where $\eigVecMat_w \in \Real^{\Dim \times r}$, $\eigValMat_w \in \Real^{r \times r}$, $r$ denotes matrix rank, then the feature is whitened by:

-\paragraph{Discriminative and Residual Space Mapping} In order to isolate the class-specific and class-agnostic components of the whitened visual feature, we leverage LDA to project the data onto two distinct subspaces.
-The first subspace, which we refer to as \textit{\gSpace (\gSpaceS)}, encodes the discriminative information of the data by compactly grouping samples from the same class and separating different classes.
-In contrast, the second subspace, which we refer to as \textit{\hSpace (\hSpaceS)}, captures the residual of the discriminative information by clustering together samples from all classes.
+\paragraph{Discriminative and Residual Space Mapping} To isolate the class-specific and class-agnostic components of the whitened visual feature, we leverage LDA to project the data onto two distinct subspaces.
+The first subspace, referred to as the \textit{\gSpace (\gSpaceS)}, encodes the discriminative information of the data by compactly grouping samples from the same class and separating different classes.
+The second subspace, referred to as the \textit{\hSpace (\hSpaceS)}, captures the residual of the discriminative information by clustering together samples from all classes.

-Following \cite{deepLDA}, we solve LDA by adding a multiple of identity matrix to the within-class scatter matrix $\Sw + \lambda \eye$.
-It stablizes small eigenvalues and ensure the scatter matrix to be well-conditioned.
-Then the generalized eigenvalue problem in Eq. \ref{eq:GEig} can be converted to a vanilla eigenvalue problem:
+Following \cite{deepLDA}, we solve LDA by adding a multiple of identity matrix to the within-class scatter matrix $\Sw + \rho \eye$.
+It stablizes small eigenvalues and ensures a sufficiently well-conditioned scatter matrix.
+It also converts the generalized eigenvalue problem in Eq. \ref{eq:GEig} to an eigenvalue problem: